-The Fall harvest is a great time to evaluate your garden.
+The Fall harvest right through the dead Winter months are a great time to evaluate your garden.
 Go ahead and Dream a little.
-What would really improve your garden experience next year?
-Taking Stock Of the Garden now makes your next garden even more successful.Welcome to our final Tuesday in the Garden Blog hop for 2017.
+What would really improve your garden experience?
+Taking Stock Of the Garden allows you to plan your next garden for better success.Welcome to our final Tuesday in the Garden Blog hop for 2017.
 Our theme this week is Winter Garden Prep.
 Please click on every garden bloggers link in this post bottom for really great info on Winter Garden Prep.

 I have written three posts in past years that will help you with Winter garden prep.